 Dorms and Food

-One parent in our Facebook group suggested a great question for students who are attending school in a large city: “Do you guarantee housing for all four years?
-(Important for city options where off-campus housing is exorbitant.)”
+One parent in our Facebook group suggested a great question for students who are attending school in a large city: “Do you guarantee housing for all four years?”
+(This is very important for city options where off-campus housing is exorbitant.)

 You may also want to ask if there’s a specific freshman dorm, and what housing options juniors and seniors tend to take advantage of.